sunfounder/x-sense-hat/docs/source/programming_python.rst

 Before using the MPU9250 chip, we need to calibrate different chips.

 After running the code, place the X Sense HAT horizontally.
-After 2 seconds, press ``Ctrl`` + ``C`` to exit the operation of the code, and the calibration is completed.
+After 2 seconds, press the Joystick on the X Sense HAT to confirm, and then press ``Ctrl`` + ``C`` to exit the operation of the code, and the calibration is completed.

 The X Sense HAT records the current horizontal position as a 0 degree point on the different axes of the Accelerometer and Gyroscope.

 8.calibrate_the_magnetometer.py
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^